Conservatories – how to cost, plan and create your dream room

 What you need to know about glass extensions?

 There’s no denying a contemporary glass structure can make a striking addition to your home.
 The trend towards simple glass ‘boxes’ with minimal framing is not just about crisp architectural looks.
-It is a popular option with planning departments, especially for period properties, as there is no attempt to create a pastiche.
+It is a popular option with planning departments.
+Especially for period properties, as there is no attempt to create a pastiche.

 A glass box is upfront about being an addition, with the added bonus of being transparent so the original building can still be viewed beyond.

 Greater access to daylight and a better connection to the environment offers the most beneficial living conditions for your health and wellbeing.
 Therefore, a well-designed glass extension will blur the transition between inside and outside, and allow you to enjoy your garden all year round.

 The most important factor when building a glass extension is to assess the performance of the glass and the expertise of the supplier.
-If you want to avoid the too-hot-in-summer and too-cold-in-winter scenario – we suggest that you invest in high performance glass, which may come with a price tag of between £1,800 and £2,000 m sq.
+If you want to avoid the too-hot-in-summer and too-cold-in-winter scenario – we suggest that you invest in high performance glass.
+Be prepared this may come with a price tag somewhere between £1,800 and £2,000 per sq m.

-New technology is being incorporated into glass units all the time and this is making large expanses of glazing both practical and efficient.
-Budget in the region of £15,000 upwards for a glass extension project, including architect and structural engineer’s fees as well as the relevant planning processes, materials and labour.
+New technology is being incorporated into glass units all the time, making large expanses of glazing both practical and efficient.
+Budget in the region of £15,000 upwards for a glass extension project – including architect and structural engineer’s fees as well as the relevant planning processes, materials and labour.

 How do you plan the build?